 - 1) The ratios have been computed in the following manner - a) Basic and diluted EPS: profit for the year attributable to equity shareholders of the Company divided by total weighted average number of equity shares outstanding during the period.
 Basic and diluted EPS are computed in accordance with AS 20 Earnings per share post the bonus issue in current financial year - b) Return on Net Worth (%) = Net profit after tax, as restated / Net worth as restated as at year end. - 2) The figures disclosed above are based on the Restated Financial Information of the Company. - 3) Weighted average number of equity shares is the number of equity shares outstanding at the beginning of the period/year adjusted for the number of equity shares issued during the period/year multiplied by the time weightage factor.
-The time weightage factor is the number of days for which the specific shares are outstanding as a proportion of total number of days during the period/year." - 4) Net asset value per share= Net worth as restated / Weighted average Number of equity shares as at year end. - 5) Net worth means the aggregate value of the paid up share capital of the Company and all reserves created out of profits as per Restated Consolidated Financial Statements of the Company - 6) EBITDA=PAT + Finance Cost +Depreciation and Amortization Expenses + Total Tax Expenses-Other Income-Exceptional items - 7) Free Operating Cash Flow to Debt Ratio = Cash Flow from Operating Activities/ (Short-Term Borrowing + Long-Term Borrowing)
+The time weightage factor is the number of days for which the specific shares are outstanding as a proportion of total number of days during the period/year." - 4) Net asset value per share= Net worth as restated / Weighted average Number of equity shares as at year end. - 5) Net worth means the aggregate value of the paid up share capital of the Company and all reserves created out of profits as per Restated Consolidated Financial Statements of the Company - 6) EBITDA=PAT + Finance Cost +Depreciation and Amortization Expenses + Total Tax Expenses-Other Income-Exceptional items - 7) Free Operating Cash Flow to Debt Ratio = Cash Flow from Operating Activities/ (Short-Term Borrowing + Long-Term Borrowi - 8) Inventory turnover ratio (in times) = Revenue from Operations/ Average Inventory - 9) Debt Service Coverage Ratio = Earning before interest and tax (EBIT) / (Interest paid + Principal repaid) - 10) Interest Service Coverage Ratio = Earning before interest and tax (EBIT) / Interest paid - 11) Current Ratio = Current Assets/Current Liabilities - 12) Trade receivables turnover ratio= Revenue from Operation/ Average Trade Receivable - 13) Trade payable turnover ratio= Purchases/ Average Trade Payable - 14) The average figure used in the above calculation is obtained by adding the opening and closing figures for the respective period and dividing the sum by 2.
+The numbers used for average calculation from the financial year 2020-21 have not been restated.

-^{}As certified by Mahesh Yadav & Co., Chartered Accountants, Statutory Auditor pursuant to their certificate dated December 27, 2024
+^{}As certified by Mahesh Yadav & Co., Chartered Accountants, Statutory Auditor pursuant to their certificate dated June 25, 2025.